iotivity/IoTivity-Getting-Started/gsg-sw.md

    ./run.sh
    ```

+Leave this terminal window open.
 The server app is now waiting for commands from the client app, which you’ll install next.

 ## Install and Run the Client App

 The sample client application is called OTGC (Onboarding Tool and Generic Client).
 It's prebuilt, so you'll just install the binary with a script:

-1. On the development PC, open a terminal window.
+1. On the development PC, open another terminal window.

 2. Download and install the Linux OTGC client by running this command, which takes several minutes to complete: